ryanorsinger/intro-to-deep-learning-with-keras/README.md

 Deep learning is the application of many different representations of data to identify meaningful relationships in data.
 Explore high dimensional representations of the data.

-The key component of deep learning is comparing predictions vs. true targets, then sending that data through an optimizer that updates weights and runs the inputs with the updated weights.
+The key component of deep learning sending representation results through an optimizer that updates weights and runs the inputs with the updated weights.

 ### What Deep Learning is *not*

-- Cognition or thinking or inaccessible mathematics
+- Cognition or thinking or inaccessible mathematics.
+Nor is it generalized.
 - Always better or always worse than classical machine learning.
 "It depends"
 - Free from bias and prejudice.
 (Biased inputs mean biased outputs)